Codecademy/docs/content/javascript/concepts/dates/dates.md

 ---
-Title: "Dates"
+Title: 'Dates'
 Subjects:
-  - "Web Development"
+  - 'Web Development'
-  - "Computer Science"
+  - 'Computer Science'
 Tags:
-  - "Date"
+  - 'Date'
-  - "Data Types"
+  - 'Data Types'
 CatalogContent:
-  - "introduction-to-javascript"
+  - 'introduction-to-javascript'
-  - "paths/create-a-back-end-app-with-javascript"
+  - 'paths/create-a-back-end-app-with-javascript'
 ---

 `Date` objects in JavaScript represent a single moment in time stored as a number that represents the number of milliseconds since midnight on January 1st 1970 UTC.
-Note that this is different from the UNIX epoch, the number of *seconds* since midnight on January 1st 1970 UTC.
+Note that this is different from the UNIX epoch, the number of _seconds_ since midnight on January 1st 1970 UTC.

 Also note that, even though the representation of a `Date` is in UTC, the methods to fetch a date or its components work in the host system's local time zone.